toddcircle/Bluefin-OS-Desktop-setup-script/README.md

   More useable this way.

 - **Adds missing apps**
-  Adds Terminal and calculator to the dock.
+  Adds calculator to the dock.

 - **Redirects wallpapers folder to backgrounds**
   Deletes ~/.local/share/wallpapers kde uses and creates a link to ~/.local/share/backgrounds.